AgonXhaferi/Software-Patterns/src/main/kotlin/decorater_pattern/README.md

 After the implementation is finished keep in mind its over-engineered, you could just make a list of decorators and just sum that up.

+The example from the book is related to java streams/ InputStreams LineNumber -> Buffer -> FileInputStream etc etc, we could look into this. (ask chatGPT about this.)